StatisMike/gd-props/README.md

 > This crate is early in development and its API can certainly change.
 Contributions, discussions and informed opinions are very welcome.

 Features that will be certainly expanded upon:
-- integrate into unique identifiers functionality of Godot
 - make current forced `BUNDLE_RESOURCES` behaviour optional, and if so save nested resources as their `Uid` (at least for `.gdron` files)
 - add support for more compact formats, like binary and binary compressed